7Magic7Mike7/Qrogue/Readme.md

 QRogue is an educational game about Quantum Computing, inspired in look and feel by the 1980s released classical game <a href="https://en.wikipedia.org/wiki/Rogue_%28video_game%29">Rogue</a>.
 You will play as a student who's dreaming about traveling the galaxy.
 As you hear about "Mission Quniverse", you immediately apply for its training program to be able to join this fascinating Quantum Computing powered universe exploration mission.
 In the lessons of the training program and later on during expeditions of Mission Quniverse you will come across a variety of quantum gates.
 Your Qubot - a robot you control to manipulate quantum circuits - will be able to use them to steadily increase its capabilities and even design small scale quantum algorithms at some point.

 But beware of ill-disposed Decoherers - or *Deqos* for short!
-They got their name from Decoherence, a phenomenon of the Quantum realm that describes how interactions with the environment can destroy a quantum state and turn it classical.
+They got their name from Decoherence, a phenomenon of the quantum realm that describes how interactions with the environment can destroy a quantum state and turn it classical.
 And these Deqos will do their best to stand in your way.
 But luckily, they are in *Superposition* and your Qubot is equipped with a *Measurement* ability.
-This means, you can collapse their Quantum state to 0 or 1 by moving towards them.
-Depending on the result, they will either manifest and block your path until you solve their Quantum Puzzle, or vanish without a trace.
+This means, you can collapse their quantum state to 0 or 1 by moving towards them.
+Depending on the result, they will either manifest and block your path until you solve their quantum puzzle, or vanish without a trace.
-Be ready to combine various Quantum Gates into all kinds of Quantum Circuits should you be challenged to solve a Puzzle.
-And some Deqos will be *entangled*, forming a group that collectively collapses to the same classical state upon Measurement.
+Be ready to combine various quantum gates into all kinds of quantum circuits should you be challenged to solve a puzzle.
+And some Deqos will be *entangled*, forming a group that collectively collapses to the same classical state upon measurement.

 ### Game World ###